Emma Suárez: Breakthrough in Medem's trilogy and major roles (1992–1999)

 Suárez's career experienced a breakthrough with her performances in the trilogy of Basque art films directed by early Julio Medem: Cows (1992), The Red Squirrel (1993), and Earth (1996).
-In Cows, she shared screentime for the first time with Carmelo Gómez, whom with she formed an iconic screen duo in Spanish cinema.
+In Cows, she shared screentime for the first time with Carmelo Gómez, with whom she formed an iconic screen duo in Spanish cinema.
 In The Red Squirrel, described by Medem as a "parable against machismo", she played a young woman rendered amnesic in a motorcycle accident who is then inserted into a fictitious relationship underpinned by deception and male domination.
 Her performance in the film landed her first Goya Award nomination.
 Following the distribution of the film, she turned down an offer by Steven Spielberg to play the female lead of The Mask of Zorro.
 For her part in Earth, she played an "introverted and self-disciplined" woman.

 In 1993, she also appeared in the European co-production The Milky Way, decried by David Stratton as a "tasteless and painfully unfunny film, a Euro-pudding with no distinguishing features".
 Subsequent film roles include her portrayal of flight stewardess Rita in Rosa Vergés' Barcelona-set romantic comedy Souvenir, which critic David Rooney deemed to be "something of a weak link" for the film, as "her lack of establishing scenes and shortage of screen time" deprived the film of an adequate romantic target to comic anchor Futoshi Kasagawa.

 Suárez went on to star in The Dog in the Manger (1996) directed by Pilar Miró based on the 1618 play of the same name.
 It was required for Suárez to declaim her entire performance in verse, for which she trained with Alicia Hermida.
 David Rooney positively compared the fun and "rewarding chemistry" in the film between Suárez and Gómez to their screen appearances in the "dour" thriller Your Name Poisons My Dreams (1996), also directed by Miró.
 For her work in The Dog in the Manger portraying Diana, Countess of Belfor, Suárez won her first Goya Award for Best Leading Actress.

 In 1998, she portrayed a seasoned guerrilla fighter in internationally co-produced Colombia-set comedy Time Out.
 In 1999, she starred as the idealistic anarchist Delfina in the big-budget Euro epic The City of Marvels, a film adaptation of the novel by Eduardo Mendoza directed by Mario Camus, and as a straight woman falling for a gay man in romantic comedy-drama I Will Survive.
 Originally devised by Medem to feature in Sex and Lucia, she found herself temporarily estranged from the filmmaker following several delays in the project and dropped out from it, while Najwa Nimri got in.